mike-d-davydov/jpwise/README.md

    - Use `CyclingPartition` when you need to test multiple values

 2. **Defining Compatibility Rules**
+   - Write focused CompatibilityPredicates assuming a primary parameter context, as the framework handles symmetric evaluation of rules
    - Use direct method calls on EquivalencePartition for readable and maintainable rules
    - Use standard Java logical operators (`&&`, `||`, `!`) for combining conditions
    - Keep rules focused and well-documented